orbisgis/h2gis/README.md

 management library and is divided into two subprojects: H2Spatial and H2Drivers.

+Both H2Spatial and H2Drivers are licensed under the GPL 3 license terms.

 #### H2Spatial
 H2Spatial extends H2 by adding spatial storage and analysis capabilities, including